 This ingredient contains stimulants like synephrine, octopamine, tyramine, and n-methyltyramine, which may induce an increase in heart rate and cut down on appetite levels.

 Citrus Aurantium is a capsaicinoid.
 This means help reduce your appetite.
-Evidence shows, though, that it is not the most effective regarding weight loss, despite its appetite suppressing effects.
-Or, at least, that science hasn’t proven it works that way, according to Michigan Medicine.
+Evidence shows, though, that it is not the most effective regarding weight loss, despite its appetite-suppressing effects.

 The extract from bitter orange carries alkaloids, including tyramine, octopamine, hordenine, n-methyltyramine, and synephrine, says the Journal of Chromatography A.